 What are Tank Water Heaters?

-Go to check tankless water heater, when it comes to tankless water heaters then there is no considerable heat loss because in it the water is heated when there is a requirement of hot water.
+Tanklesstankless water heater, when it comes to tankless water heaters then there is no considerable heat loss because in it the water is heated when there is a requirement for hot water.
 In a tankless water heater, there is no water filled in it for standby.
-The system in the heater comes in two types whole house heaters and point of use heaters.
-Point of use heaters is put in one particular faucet and it supplies hot water to just one fixture.
+The system in the heater comes in two types whole house heaters and point-of-use heaters.
+Point-of-use heaters are put in one particular faucet and it supplies hot water to just one fixture.

-Tankless water heaters energy saving and supply hot water constantly.
+Tankless water heaters are energy-saving and supply hot water constantly.

-On the other hand, tankless water heaters generally have large sized burner as compared to tank water heaters.
-A normal whole-house tankless heater which allows a family to use two showers simultaneously will have the burner generating 180,000Btu/hour.
+On the other hand, tankless water heaters generally have large-sized burners as compared to tank water heaters.
+A normal whole-house tankless heater that allows a family to use two showers simultaneously will have the burner generating 180,000Btu/hour.
 The biggest tankless water heaters come with burners with more than 300,000Btu/hour.
-If you want this much of natural gas you need a burner with greater gas-supply.
+If you want this much natural gas you need a burner with a greater gas supply.

 A tankless water heater has a flow rate of 0.5 or 0.6 GPM.
 This means that at flow rates lesser than this the water would not come.
 This is a big problem for people with bathroom faucets.

-A tankless water heater can cost double than tank water heater.
+A tankless water heater can cost double that tank water heater.
 The price entirely depends on the model and size that you choose.
-If you are going for point of use tankless heater, then you would have to buy additional units.
+If you are going for a point-of-use tankless heater, then you would have to buy additional units.
 A normal tank water heater providing two showers simultaneously can come with a price tag of $700.00.
 The normal tank water heater comes across $220, on the other hand, a single tankless heater comes with a price tag of 980.

 While the tankless water heater seems costly right now, it would help in saving a significant amount of money over the year.